knguyenOS/aws-cloud-resume-challenge/README.md

 ![CodePipeline](/Assets/CICD-Pipeline.png)

 ### Stage 6 — Reflection & Documentation
-In this final stage, I documented the project and reflected on the practical skills I developed throughout the process.
-Taking on the Cloud Resume Challenge bridged the gap between theory and hands-on implementation, reinforcing my understanding of core AWS services.
-By building a fully serverless application from scratch, I gained experience in real-world workflows, troubleshooting cloud components, and designing secure and scalable cloud architectures.
-This project complemented my certification and strengthened my confidence in working with AWS in a practical setting.
+Taking on the Cloud Resume Challenge gave me valuable hands-on experience which reinforced my understanding of AWS services.
+By building a fully serverless application from scratch, I gained experience in workflows, troubleshootings, and designing of secure and scalable architectures.
+This project very fun to work on and complemented well with the certification gained.
+I hope to further this knowledge by continuing to work on personal projects.